Xinck7/Teaching-Friends/Linux-Lab/README.md

 1. sign into linux VM
 2. install GUI ()
-(you can uncomment some stuff to fast track setup)
+3. (you can uncomment some stuff to fast track setup after running through the manual steps)

 ## Lab 3 Install STIGViewer